-Although Chris Froome made public the data of his physiological tests in an attempt to silence his critics, the information published in Esquire magazine only served to raise more questions about the missing pieces.
+In an attempt to silence the doubters, Froome underwent strenuous physiological tests several weeks after the Tour, and recently released the data to the public.
+But the information published in Esquire magazine only served to raise more questions about the missing pieces.

-Cyclingnews spoke to Dr Andrew Coggan, a professor at Washington University School of Medicine and co-author of Training and Racing with a Power Meter, about what the data could tell us about what makes Froome such a dominant rider.
+Cyclingnews spoke to Dr Andrew Coggan, a professor at Washington University School of Medicine and co-author of Training and Racing with a Power Meter, who took a deeper look at the data and what it shows about Froome's physiology.

 A strong heart

 The body needs to be able to get oxygen to the exercising muscles to keep them putting out power.
-That oxygen is carried by the hemoglobin on the red blood cells, which are pumped by the heart through the arteries to the legs.
-Once there, the oxygen is used to create energy for the muscles to use.
+That oxygen is carried by hemoglobin molecules on red blood cells, which are pumped by the heart through the arteries to the legs.
+Once there, the oxygen is used to create energy for the muscles to use to pedal the bike.
 So there are several factors at play: the amount of hemoglobin, heart rate and the amount of blood that moves with each beat of the heart, or stroke volume.